 If you’re looking for cheap winter holiday packages, ski holidays are tough when you’re on a budget, but summer is a lot more reasonable and chalets come without a gigantic price tag.
 You’ll just need time to do your homework.

 There are also some unusual places to stay in the summer, too.
 Imagine staying in a bubble?
 Les Bulles d’Aulps has opened its third bubble dome in the Portes du Soleil, where you stay up in the trees with beautiful views.
+Or try staying in a refuge that’s beautifully designed and kitted out, like Terminal Neige Refuge de Montenvers above Chamonix.
+It has a higher price tag, though.

 Whatever you decide, remember to embrace the adventure, have fun, and get out of your comfort zone every now and again.
 Summer is about more than sedentary existence.
 And if you prepare before you make the jump, you’ll enjoy your hikes even more.